 What is a decision table?

-Decision tables can be used for test design as well as requirements and specification purposes.
-By using decision tables we can clearly list all possible combinations of input values and their corresponding output values for the SUTs (system under test).
+Decision tables can be used for test design, requirements, and specifications.
+Using decision tables, we can list all possible combinations of input values and their corresponding output values for the SUTs (system under test).

-Decision tables can be used as a test design tool, but they need to be used with care.
+Decision tables can be used as a test design tool but must be used carefully.
 Let’s look at some guidelines for using decision tables:

-- Decision tables are not suitable for data-driven testing techniques such as boundary value analysis or equivalence partitioning.
+• Decision tables are unsuitable for data-driven testing techniques such as boundary value analysis or equivalence partitioning.

-- Don’t extend a decision table arbitrarily.
-If you find yourself in an uncontrolled situation, use parameters to structure the development of corresponding test cases rather than extending the decision table ad infinitum.
+• Don’t extend a decision table arbitrarily.
+If you are in an uncontrolled situation, use parameters to structure the development of corresponding test cases rather than extending the decision table ad infinitum.

-- Make it easy to use by using parameters instead of literals and variables whenever possible.
+• Make using parameters instead of literals and variables easy to use whenever possible.

 Why Decision Table Testing is Important?

-A very common question that arises among testers is, why do I need to use decision tables?
-Well, the answer lies in making sure we have clear requirements and specifications for our system under test (SUT).
+A common question among testers is why I need to use decision tables.
+The answer is ensuring we have clear requirements and specifications for our system under test (SUT).

-Using decision table testing gives us a way to describe the SUT and its behavior using a structure that can be easily understood by all stakeholders.
-This structured approach allows us to walk through each line of the chart with ease while fulfilling test cases to ensure all possible combinations of input values exist.
-By doing this we are able to validate both positive and negative results from the SUT.
+Using decision table testing allows us to describe the SUT and its behavior using a structure easily understood by all stakeholders.
+This structured approach allows us to walk through each line of the chart easily while fulfilling test cases to ensure all possible combinations of input values exist.
+By doing this, we can validate positive and negative results from the SUT.

-Because there will always be additional input values beyond those listed in the decision table, it is important not only to test the expected positive and negative values but also combinations of each input value.
+Because there will always be additional input values beyond those listed in the decision table, testing the expected positive and negative values and combinations of each input value is important.

 Creating Good Decision Tables